 You need to buy and download these from the PS Store – as we said above, playing any old PS2 discs you still have isn’t an option.
 This essentially means that PlayStation must make a concerted effort to make any PS2 game available for you to purchase.
 Those that are, however, often add features like improved resolutions, trophy support, and remote play.

 Some of the top PS2 games available on PS4 include:

 - GTA San Andreas

 - PaRappa the Rapper 2

 - Red Dead Revolver

-As of November 2016, the PS1 classics you could get on PS3 were not yet available on PS4.
+As of May 2019, the PS1 classics you could get on PS3 are still not currently available on PS4.

-When it comes to backwards compatibility with PS3, there’s no difference between any of the PS4 models known in 2016 (original, slim, and Pro).
+When it comes to backwards compatibility with PS3, there’s no difference between any of the PS4 models known in 2019 (original, PS4 Slim, and PS4 Pro).
 They all run the same games, although the Pro offers better graphics and performance for many titles.

 This also means none of them can run PS3 discs.

 So wait, is PS4 Pro backwards compatible with PS4?